The CBD of Singapore isn’t exactly the cheapest place to live in. Food, for example, can take up most of your budget. That is if you’re not careful.

 So long as you know where to look for it, you’ll find that there’s plenty of delicious and affordable food available in Tanjong Pagar.

-Below, you’ll find a list of quirky food places and restaurants for you to choose from that serves the office-people during lunchtime that you can indulge in for cheap prices.
+Below, you’ll find a list of restaurants with good food for you to choose from that serves the office-people during lunchtime that you can indulge in for cheap prices.

 Hanare @ Tanjong Pagar Rd